cysouw/diathesis/text/c01_introduction.md

 ### Utterance valency and lexeme valency

 Valency is traditionally interpreted as a fixed constructional characteristic of a lexical verb, e.g. the verb *geben* 'to give' is said to be ditransitive.
 A central thesis of this book is that this conception of valency is misguided.
 Individual verbs can (and normally will) be used in many different constructions with different valency (i.e. most verbs show some kind of diathesis).
 Consider for example the verb *wehen* 'to blow'.
 Such weather verbs are often considered to have zero valency, which in German is characterised by an obligatory *es* pronoun \Next[a].
 However, the same verb can just as well be used as an intransitive \Next[b,c], as a transitive with an accusative object \Next[d], or even as a ditransitive with a dative and accusative object \Next[e].
-Note that the prepositional phrase in \Next[c,d,e] cannot be left out, and its obligatory presence might be used to argue for an argument status of this prepositional phrase.
+Note that the prepositional phrase in \Next[c,d,e] cannot be left out, and its obligatory presence might be used to argue for argument status of this prepositional phrase.
 The example in \Next[e] then will be an example of the verb *wehen* with a valency of four.

 \ex.
  \a.
 Heute weht es.
  \b.
-Kein Lüftchen wehte gestern.
+Gester wehte kein Lüftchen.
  \c.
 Der Rosenduft weht ins Zimmer.
  \d.
 Der Sturm weht den Schnee von den Dächern.
  \e.
 Der Fahrtwind weht mir die Mütze vom Kopf.

-There is a recurrent tendency in the literature to try and reduce this variation to a single valency per verb (viz its 'real' valency), and various strategies are employed to arrive at such a prototypical valency [see e.g. @welke2011: Ch.
+There is a recurrent tendency in the literature to try and reduce such variation to a single valency per verb (viz. its 'real' valency), and various strategies are employed to arrive at such a prototypical valency [see e.g. @welke2011: Ch.
 9 for a survey].
 That will not be the approach taken here.
 Instead, valency is proposed to be a characteristic of a specific utterance, not of a specific verb.
-So, the examples in \Last can simple be assigned a valency from zero \Last[a] to four \Last[e] even though they all use the same lexeme 'wehen' as their main verb.
+So, the examples in \Last can simple be assigned an \textsc{utterance valency} from zero \Last[a] to four \Last[e] even though they all use the same lexeme 'wehen' as their main verb.

-To disambiguate these two notions of valency I will use the terms \textsc{utterance valency} and \textsc{lexeme valency} accordingly.

-- valency of a construction: most (all?) lexical verbs can appear in multiple constructions with different valencies
-- valency of a lexical verb: collection of all constructional valencies with links between them
-- lexical roles: links between valencies.
-Lexical roles are not purely semantic: they only count as a lexical role given certain grammatical characteristics.
-Lexical roles are not necessarily translatable!
+Additionally, it is of course possible to define a notion of \textsc{lexeme valency} as the collection of all attested utterance valencies for a specific lexeme.
+To be precise, the lexeme valency is properly defined as the collection of all utternce valencies together with an indexation of the lexical roles across all arguments.
+This is important to distinguish between, for example, the lexical valency of *kochen* 'to cook' \Next and *essen* 'to eat' \NNext.
+Both can occur with a transitive and intransitive utterance valency, but the lexical roles that can be used in the intransitive differ.
+Specifically, the patient-role of *essen* cannot be used as nominative subject in the intransitive \NNext[c], different from *kochen* \Next[c].

+\ex.
+ \a.
+Der Chef kocht den Fond.
+ \b.
+Der Chef kocht immer noch.
+ \c.
+Der Fond kocht immer noch.

+\ex.
+ \a.
+Der Chef isst den Fond.
+ \b.
+Der Chef isst immer noch.
+ \c. \* Der Chef isst immer noch.

 ### Arguments of utterance valency